 Enabling a User to Configure SSO

-The first step in this process is to ensure your user has the permission to access the Single Sign-On (SSO) section of the Settings module.
-An Account Super User will need to add you to a Role with the "Account Single Sign-On (SSO)" permission enabled.
+The first step in this process is to ensure your user has the permission to access the Single Sign-On (SSO) section of the account.
+They will need the role permission 'Account Single Sign-On (SSO)' to perform these steps.
+All users assigned to the 'Administration: Account Super User' role will have this permission automatically.

 Configuring or Editing your Single Sign-On Solution

-Once there, you will see a Create button and a basic table with a list of configurations, or an empty table if no configuration has been created.
+Once there, you will see a 'create' button and a basic table with a list of configurations, or an empty table if no configuration has been created.

 The columns in the table are: